10 of the most common employee benefits in 2025

 If your employees spend all day sitting at a desk, it’s worth offering incentives to maintain their physical and mental health and well-being.
 Perks like gym membership reimbursements, fitness initiatives, and mental health programs can give employees access to numerous resources to take care of themselves.

-8. Flexible working hours
+8. Flexible schedules

 Employees like to know that their lives outside of work are just as valuable to the company as their working hours.
 One way to show this is by offering flexible hours to accommodate employees’ health needs, family responsibilities, personal schedules, and hobbies.
 Allowing people to come in late or leave early builds trust and reduces stress.
 You can also offer flexible hours in the form of non-standard start and end times.
 When individual employees are more productive varies by person.
 For example, if someone is a morning person and will be most productive before most of the team arrives, they should be allowed to adjust their start time accordingly.